RichardMalo/Project4/README.md

 # Pet Identifying Convolutional Neural Network Model

 ### GROUP MEMBERS ###
-Christopher, Yang
+1. Christopher, Yang
-Sameer Zubairi
+2. Sameer, Zubairi
-Alan, Deng
+3. Alan, Deng
-Richard, Malolepszy
+4. Richard, Malolepszy

 ## **Overview**
 The purpose of this project is to create a Deep Learning Convolutional Neural Network image classifier model that can identify various types of pets from an uploaded .jpg or .png image file.
 This model should correctly identify if a given image is of a cat, dog, bird, fish, hamster or bearded dragon.
 Try it for yourself [here](http://54.175.146.240:8080/).